cheeseypi/Flask-Okta-OIDC/README.md

-# Example OAuth2 Application using Okta and Flask
+# Example OpenID Connect Application using Okta and Flask
 This sample application uses okta together with flask for authentication purposes.

 I am publishing this because, as of now, any examples or tutorials on the subject are either non-existent or impossible to find.